mhevery/Largo-docs/Codex/Largo-custom-functions.md

+Sorted alphabetically.
+If a function is prefixed with "largo," the prefix is ignored.

 **A**

 - `largo_acm_default_url( $url )`: Sets a default ad network URL for the [Ad Code Manager plugin](http://wordpress.org/extend/plugins/ad-code-manager/).
 Currently a placeholder.
 Found in `inc/ad-codes.php`.